Karl Stromberg: Prevention

 Stromberg's scheme is foiled after James Bond (Roger Moore) is taken aboard the Liparus as a prisoner from a recently captured American submarine.
-With Bond's help, the crews from the submarines escape and take over the tanker.
-With the tanker under their control, Bond is able to order the stolen submarines, which were crewed by Stromberg's men, to fire their nuclear warheads at each other.
-Prior to this, however, Stromberg had abducted Bond's partner, the Russian agent Anya Amasova (Barbara Bach), and escaped to his city-ship, Atlantis.
+With Bond's help, the crews from the submarines escape and take over the supertanker.
+With that under their control, Bond is able to remotely order the stolen submarines, now crewed by Stromberg's men, to fire their nuclear warheads at each other.
+Prior to this, however, Stromberg had abducted Bond's partner, the Russian agent Anya Amasova (Barbara Bach), and escaped to his base, Atlantis.

-Bond pursues Stromberg, and after two failed attempts by Stromberg to kill him (including the use of an explosive harpoon which ran the length of a dinner table), Bond exercises his licence to kill by shooting Stromberg multiple times in the groin and chest.
+Bond pursues Stromberg, and after two failed attempts by Stromberg to kill him (including the use of an explosive harpoon which ran the length of a dinner table), Bond exercises his licence to kill by shooting Stromberg multiple times in the stomach and chest.
 Atlantis is later torpedoed and sunk, giving Stromberg a burial at sea.